-The Scripture readings and BibleProject video for this week’s Church at Home will focus on the theme of water of life.
+The Scripture readings and BibleProject video for this week’s Bible Study will focus on the theme of water of life.
 We’ll look at moments where God meets his people in the desert, where all of life’s comforts and securities have been stripped away.
 These times are scary, but they also hold immense potential for our lives and our values to be transformed by God’s generosity and grace.

 Jeremiah accuses the Israelites of trusting in false gods and false sources of life, depicted as broken cisterns that don’t hold water and ultimately can’t give them what they need.

 Who or what do you turn to when you are anxious and uncertain?
 What are some powerful self-made sources of stability you tend to trust in your own life?

 Take a moment to reflect on how all of life is dependent on God’s power and generosity.
 Does this understanding change how you view those self-made sources of stability?
 What would it look like for you to choose to trust God’s generosity, rather than your own “broken cisterns”?

 In the past, God delivered his people by the Exodus through the sea and then provided water in the wilderness.
 The “new thing” God will do to deliver his people is to provide a better water in the wilderness—his own Spirit—which will grow a new garden of Eden people who will flourish.

 In what ways do you resonate with the image of living in a dry and desolate desert?
 What kind of “water” or relief do you find yourself longing for?

 Is your current connection with God satisfying to you?
 Set aside some time to share your feelings about your current circumstances with God or trusted others.